20k/20k.github.io/_posts/2024-05-05-forward-backward-differentiation.markdown

 y = v4
 ```

 We already know how to differentiate this with forward mode differentiation - set x to a + be.
-With reverse mode differentiation, we are propagating a *concrete* value backwards.
-This means that if we only have one output, and a tonne of input variables, we only have to evaluate the whole tree once
+With reverse mode differentiation, you are propagating a *concrete* value backwards.
+This means that if you only have one output, and a tonne of input variables, you only have to evaluate the whole tree once

 To put it differently, lets differentiate the series of statements here